bdelanghe/git-ast/README.md

 ## Related Projects

 _(A comparison to other relevant projects, such as AST-based version control systems (e.g., Plastic SCM's semantic merge), semantic diff/merge tools (e.g., `difftastic`, `gumtree`), and code formatters will be added here.
 This section will clarify the unique scope and approach of Git AST.)_

+## Potential Future Direction: MLIR Integration

+An intriguing possibility for future development is the integration of the [MLIR (Multi-Level Intermediate Representation)](https://mlir.llvm.org/) framework.
+MLIR is a powerful compiler infrastructure designed for representing code at multiple levels of abstraction, defining custom operations (dialects), and performing complex transformations.

+**How MLIR Could Apply to `git-ast`:**

+Instead of directly mapping Tree-sitter ASTs to Git objects, MLIR could serve as the core intermediate representation:

+- **Structured Representation:** Source code could be lowered into custom MLIR dialects representing language semantics (e.g., `rust.gitast`) and potentially even Git concepts.
+- **Semantic Operations:** MLIR's infrastructure is built for analysis and transformation.
+Semantic diffing, merging, and refactoring operations could potentially be implemented as MLIR passes operating directly on the IR.
+- **Node Identity:** MLIR's structured nature might offer more robust ways to track semantic node identity across commits.
+- **Code Generation:** MLIR includes pretty-printing capabilities that could drive the code generation for the FUSE view.

+Essentially, `git-ast` could become a system that "compiles" source code changes into MLIR transformations, which are then serialized and stored in Git (perhaps using MLIR's [bytecode format](https://mlir.llvm.org/docs/BytecodeFormat/)).

+**Considerations:**

+- **Novelty:** Applying MLIR in this manner is outside its typical compiler optimization and hardware targeting use cases.
+- **Complexity:** Integrating MLIR would add significant complexity and a major dependency.

+**Status:** This is currently an exploratory idea and **not** part of the core roadmap defined above.
+It represents a potential long-term evolution or alternative architecture worth investigating once the foundational pieces of `git-ast` are in place.

 ## Roadmap